pascal-hofmann/php-soap-react/README.md

 #### returningRawResponses()

-Returns a new Client instance that returns raw responses instead of responses parsed by the SoapClient class.
+Returns a new Client instance that returns raw response XML instead of responses parsed by the SoapClient class.
-You can use this when you want to retrieve the cookies, or other headers of the response, or just parse the response yourself.
+Use this when you want to parse the response XML yourself.

 ### Proxy